piechartssuck/courses/content/syllabus/index.md

 the end of the term.
 In that case, the student(s) in question will be assessed through an investigation and arbitration process conducted by me.
-In cases where the accused are found to be at fault, they will receive an independent separate score which nay differ from other teammates.
+In cases where the accused are found to be at fault, they will receive an independent separate score which may differ from other teammates.
 The most common type of incident to fall under this category is a lack of effort with the team environment.
 In cases where university statues are broken, the student(s) may also be referred to the [Office